Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Maenzraat

 The traditional wedding songs are sung non-stop throughout the night.
 The folk dance contributes to making the ambience even more cheerful.
 And the bride is blessed with all the love and care.
-The maenzraat is a complete fun package which you celebrate with your friends, sisters, cousins and relatives.
+The maenzraat is a fun package you celebrate with your friends, sisters, cousins and relatives.
 The bride and the groom are gifted with jewellery, personal care products, etc., by the guests.

 Aab Shehrun

 On the morning of the wedding day, the Kashmiri bride baths and cleanses herself for the beginning of a new phase in her life.
 After that, she wears her traditional Kashmiri bridal dress.
-She also recites verses from the Quran and offers two rakath of namaz.
+She also recites verses from the Quran and offers two rakaths of namaz.

 The Kashmiri Muslim bride and groom wear breathtaking attire on their wedding day.
-Their attire showcases the simplicity of their culture which further adds beauty to the marriage.
+Their attire showcases the simplicity of their culture, which further adds beauty to the marriage.

 The bride usually wears a heavily embroidered pheran with intriguing designs.
 A pheran is a salwar kameez which looks jazzy with traditional woven work and embroidery.
 A turban or headwear known as Kasaba is tied on the head.
 Kasaba is available in different colours and is held tight on the bride’s head with silver pins and trinkets.
 It is adorned with gold embroidery and silver pendants hanging on the forehead.
 She wears a trim less called gurabi.
-Further adding to the beauty of the bride, she wears heavy silver jewellery.
+Further adding to the bride’s beauty, she wears heavy silver jewellery.
 The jewellery includes heavy packs of earrings upheld by a thick chain, necklace, bracelets and payals around her ankles.
 This gives a stunning look to the Kashmiri Muslim bride.

 The wedding attire of the bride and groom plays a quite remarkable role on the wedding day.
 Their elegant look increases the pride of the celebration.